-Care providers can arrange plates, eating utensils, and saucepans at a safely accessible height to reduce fall risks.
+Care providers can arrange plates, eating utensils, saucepans, and even an over-the-bed tray table at a safely accessible height to reduce fall risks.
 Foods in cupboards and in the refrigerator are items to place at accessible heights.

 Care providers should plan ahead to keep discretionary funds available.
 Elder parents sometimes choose to go without funds rather than ask for money out of pride or for fear of being a burden.

 Care providers should make sure the senior has phone numbers and contact information of friends to stay in touch for calls, outings, and visits.

 Medication planners are useful in making sure your loved one takes medication correctly and on time.
 Some planners verbally remind the individual for breakfast, lunch,dinner, and bedtime.
 Sections are often removable to allow for taking medicine during outings.